 Click here to email Karen Compton.

 Kyle Garrett, assistant professor, holds a B.A. in English (2007) and an M.F.A. in creative writing and English (2010) from the University of Georgia.
 He joined the English department in 2010.
 His academic interests include modern American literature, Southern literature, and exposing the laws that govern every true work of art.
 His personal interests include constructing edible works of art, writing poems and stories, Braves baseball, and pursuing Christ.
-He lives in Athens with his wife, Stephanie, and their ferocious cat, Zambizee.
+He lives in Franklin Springs with his wife, Stephanie, and their ferocious cat, Zambizee.

 Click here to email Kyle Garrett.